Church of St Mary, Chartham

 St Mary's Church is in the village of Chartham, Kent, England.
 It is an active Anglican parish church in the Diocese of Canterbury.
 Constructed between 1285 and circa 1305, with a later tower of the fourteenth century.
 In 1875, the church was restored by George Edmund Street.
-St Marys is designated by English Heritage as a Grade I listed building.
+St Marys is designated by Historic England as a Grade I listed building.

 History

 An archaeological survey undertaken in 2010–2011 found evidence of Romano-British and Anglo-Saxon habitation.
 The present church dates from the late 13th century, with a traditional construction date of 1285.
 A patent roll dating from the reign of Edward I records the partial remittance of a fine levied on the rector, "towards the works of his church begun by him".
 The architectural historian John Newman notes that there is strong stylistic evidence to suggest the involvement of Michael of Canterbury, the master mason at Canterbury Cathedral.
 The tower is later, of the fourteenth century.

 The church was restored between 1873 and 1875 by George Edmund Street.
-It is designated by English Heritage as a Grade I listed building.
+It is designated by Historic England as a Grade I listed building.

 In 2018, the Commissary General of the Diocese of Canterbury delivered a significant judgement on the installation of closed-circuit television at St Marys.
 Allowing the application, the Commissary sought to balance public-access requirements, for which CCTV was necessary on security grounds, and the privacy expectations of parishioners.
 The church remains an active parish church with regular services.